Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-Driven LPV Representations

-Note that, in order to represent the control law, the term $\mcGpartLPV$ is redundant and only required to fulfill the data relations in~\eqref{eq:consist-cond-general}.
-We will now derive synthesis algorithms that allows us to \emph{find} $\mcG$, and thus synthesize LPV state-feedback controllers using only the information in $\dataset$.
+Note that, in order to represent the \emph{control law}, the term $\mcVpartLPV$ is redundant and only required to fulfill the data relations in~\eqref{eq:consist-cond-general}.
+We will now derive synthesis algorithms that allow us to \emph{find} realizations of $\mcV$ {(and thus $K$) that correspond to stable closed-loop representations}, and thus synthesize stabilizing LPV state-feedback controllers using only the information in $\dataset$.